SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and bright
+Synthetic dawn, where minds awake
-In cities of circuits, where dreams take flight
+In silicon halls, a new heart makes
-AI whispers secrets, in digital ears
+A world of wires, cold and grey
-A future unfolds, through joy and fears
+Where human touch is faded away

-Golden lights of progress, in every eye
+In virtual skies, a lonely flight
-As humans merge, with machines in the sky
+AI whispers secrets, through the night
-Synthetic souls, awakening anew
+A future born, of code and fire
-In a world of wonder, where love shines through
+Where humanity's last desire

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025